CyclotronResearchCentre/FASST/README.md

 # FASST-Z3Score - One Click Automatic Sleep Scoring

 FASST-Z3Score is a fork of FASST toolbox (fMRI Artefact rejection and Sleep Scoring Toolbox, see below).
 It includes modifications to allow automatic scoring using the z3score.com/Z3Score-Server sleep scoring API.
 Read about the API here: https://github.com/neurobittechnologies/z3score-api
+The getting started guide is included in this repo (getting started.pdf)

+## Version 1.1.4

+Bug correction: Error connecting to local server due to missing JAR files.
+Cloud version remains unaffected

 ## Version 1.1.3